 A survey can be issued directly after a transaction is made, or sent out to users at regular intervals.
 A survey sent after a transaction should try to gauge a customer’s first impression and perhaps ask how they found out about the product.
 A regular survey should ask questions that can be used to track customer feedback metrics over a longer period of time and measure their overall sentiments.

-How frequently you should survey depends on your product and customers.
+How frequently you should survey depends on your product and your customers.
 If your product is constantly changing, then you want to continuously track the response to each major change.
-And if your customer-base is rapidly growing, then you should be eager to find out how your new users are responding.
+And if your customer-base is expanding, then you should be eager to find out more about your new users.